Scott Waites: PDC

 It was announced after his first round victory at the 2019 BDO World Darts Championship that he would be heading to PDC Q School after the Lakeside tournament and could finally make the switch to the other side of the sport, if all went to plan in Wigan.
 However, Waites failed to earn a tour card in the four day qualifying event and subsequently remained in the BDO.
 He entered the following weekend's PDC Challenge Tour events.
 Once again he competed for a tour card at the 2020 Q School to join the Professional Darts Corporation.
 This time he was successful, beating Keane Barry 5–0 in a play-off match on the final day to earn a two-year PDC Tour Card.

-In his World Championship debut in 2021 he beat Matt Campbell 3–2 in the first round, before losing to Nathan Aspinall by the same score in the second, despite having 4 match darts.
+In his PDC World Championship debut in 2021 he beat Matt Campbell 3–2 in the first round, before losing to Nathan Aspinall by the same score in the second, despite having 4 match darts.

+In 2022, Waites reached the quarter-finals at Players Championship 13.
+He finished the season 90th on the PDC Order of Merit.

+In 2023, Waites reached the quarter-finals at Players Championship 30.
+However, he finished the season 75th on the PDC Order of Merit.
+As he was outside the top 64 after two years he therefore lost his tour card and failed to regain it at Q School.

+After losing his tour card, Waites competed on the PDC Challenge Tour, winning event 20 in 2025.

 Personal life

 Waites was born in Bradford, West Yorkshire.
 He currently resides in Huddersfield, West Yorkshire.
 He has a stepson, Michael, with his ex-partner.

+He has been with his current partner Louise since 2019.